-June Non-Farm Payrolls and The Growing Bid/Ask Spread Between Employers and Employees
+June 2021 Non-farm Payroll Forecast: The Growing Bid/Ask Spread Between Employers and Employees

 In March and April of last year, as the pandemic swept across the globe, 22 million Americans lost their jobs, either temporarily or permanently.